OttoHung/docker.tutorials/README.md

 > [Learn More](Dockerfile_entrypoint_yarn_sh)
 >

-However, the `dist/server.js` excuedted in `serve` script cannot receive system signal, such as `Ctrl+C`, from the command prompt when the `CMD` and `ENTRYPOINT` instructions use the `yarn` script.
+However, the `dist/server.js` is executed in `serve` script cannot receive system signal, such as `Ctrl+C`, from the command prompt when the `CMD` and `ENTRYPOINT` instructions use the `yarn` script.
 As a result, please do not use `yarn` script when you would like to receive system signals.

 ## Build context is always built from the root directory